About the Marketing & Communications Office

 In the area of media relations, the Marketing & Communications Office coordinates media requests and faculty interviews.
 The office coordinates all on-campus media filming.
 It distributes media alerts for professor commentary and assists professors in placing op-eds.
 The office maintains Loyola’s faculty experts directory and tracks its faculty members’ appearances in the media.
 It is responsible for crafting and distributing press releases about campus news.
 And it helps coordinate press-related events, such as the school’s annual Journalist Law School.

 Lisa O’Rourke joined Loyola Law School, Los Angeles as the executive director of Marketing and Communications in 2009.
 In her position, she oversees Loyola’s marketing strategy and manages the day-to-day implementation of the Law School’s public relations campaigns.
+She was named co-chair elect of the Association of American Law Schools' Section on Institutional Advancement in January 2014.
 Previously, she was a marketing manager for KPMG LLP and worked in development and marketing for the United Way of Greater Cincinnati.
 O’Rourke has a BA in integrated public relations and an MSA from Central Michigan University.
 She continues to serve the United Way as a member of the Emerging Leaders Council for the United Way of Greater Los Angeles and also volunteers her time in support of St. Raphael’s School, located in inner-city Los Angeles.
 Previously, O’Rourke served as a chair for the Junior League of Cincinnati and board member for the non-profit venture Project Lily Pad.
 She was recently named as a finalist in the Los Angeles Business Journal’s 2012 “Women Making a Difference” list.
 Her past awards include the KPMG Chairman’s Award for Excellence in Volunteerism-Cincinnati office and 2007 Cincinnati “Forty Under 40” nominee.

 Prior to joining the Loyola Law School, Los Angeles staff as deputy director of communications in June 2006, Brian Costello worked as a reporter, editor and producer at an array of media outlets.
 He spent five years as a talk-show producer for Telepictures Productions, focusing on single-topic programs drawn from news headlines.
 He was an overnight assignment editor at WBBM-TV/CBS 2 Chicago, where he was responsible for prioritizing story coverage and directing news crews.
 Before that, he was a writer, producer and editor for a variety of news and magazine websites including TCPalm.com, the online home of a media group that includes WPTV-TV/NBC 5 West Palm Beach.
 There, he wrote a weekly technology column that appeared in E.W.
 Scripps newspapers.
 Costello has a BS in journalism from the University of Illinois at Urbana-Champaign, where he was managing editor of The Daily Illini.
 Costello holds a JD from Loyola Law School, Los Angeles, where he earned a certificate in the Criminal Justice Concentration.